-Note.- Levity, foolishness, light and loose talking, throw us off our guard, and open the way to temptation and sin.
-To avoid sin, we must be sober and constantly on guard.
+Note.-Levity, foolishness, light and loose talking, throw us off our guard, and open the way to temptation and sin.

 - 10. Why are sobriety and vigilance especially necessary? - "Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour."